 There is a one-to-one mapping between the upstream and downstream connections along the spam laundry path.
-While this kind of connection mapping is common for proxy-based spamming, it is very unusual for normal email transmission.
-In normal email delivery, there is only one connection, i.e., the connection between sender and receiving MTA.
+While this kind of connection mapping is common for proxy-based spamming, it is very unusual for normal e-mail transmission.
+In normal e-mail delivery, there is only one connection, that is, the connection between sender and receiving MTA.
 The existence of such connection correlation is a strong indication of spam laundering and provides valuable clue for spammer tracking.
 Here we assume that the downstream connection is an SMTP connection.
 For the upstream connection we have no restriction except that it should be a TCP connection.
 The packets in the upstream connection may be encrypted and even compressed.